anggutierrez/foodstack/README.md

 **Required Must-have Stories**

-* Sign Up for foodstack account
+* user can sign-up for a foodstack account
-* Log in / Log Out to foodstack
+* user can log in & log out of foodstack
-* Use Camera to set profile picture
+* user can use the camera to set a profile picture
-* User can view calories based on the food they enter
+* user can search for a cerain food and see its calories
+    * user can double-tap to save recipes
-* User can create "meal prep" lists
+* user can create recipe lists
 * Location-logged eating habits
     * Google Maps SDK
-* Double-tap to favorite recipes
 * Visual Polish
     * Auto-layout
     * Change between views with a button